Storia de Mahometh

 Late 12th-century copy.
 The text in red reads Istoria de Mahomet.
 In the margin are the names of three saints mentioned in the text: Isidore, Euphrasius and Leocadia.

-The Storia de Mahometh (or Istoria de Mahomet) is a short anonymous polemical Latin biography of Muḥammad written from a Christian perspective, probably in al-Andalus between about 750 and 850.
+The Storia de Mahometh (or Istoria de Mahomet) is a short anonymous polemical Latin biography of Muḥammad written from a negative Christian perspective, probably in al-Andalus between about 750 and 850.
 It contains the earliest known translation into Latin of any portion of the Qurʾān.

 Date and authorship

 The Storia is the earliest known biography of Muḥammad in Latin.
 It was certainly written before 850, since a copy was consulted in the monastery of Leyre by Eulogius of Córdoba on his visit to Navarre between 848 and 850.
 It might have been written before 762, since it refers to Damascus as the capital of the Muslims and in that year the Abbasids moved the capital to Baghdad.
 It also refers in its prologue to events recorded in the Chronicle of 754, which may indicate that it was written after that date.
 Its precise dating of events is found in no other sources than the Chronicle of 754 and the Chronicle of 741.

 The Storia is most probably of Mozarabic origin, that is, written by Christians living under Islamic rule in Spain.
 References to building projects in Toledo and Andújar may suggest either of those two places, more likely the latter, as its place of origin.
 Since the internal evidence for a Spanish provenance is confined to the prologue, it is possible that only that part was composed there and that the main body of the text was written elsewhere.
 Its content suggests the use of Greek sources.
 Comparable material on Islam can be found in the writings of Theophanes the Confessor and John of Damascus.
 The text in its finished form appears to have been brought by Mozarabs to Asturias and thence to Navarre.
 The surviving textual tradition can be traced to the monasteries of Albelda and San Millán in the Rioja.